8bitcrag/simple-am2/README.md

 Currently this implementaion is focused on audio only and the main goals of this version are:

 **Exoplayer as a dependency** - You can use gradle (or your prefered build tool) to override the version of exo.
-This is useful if you depend on a certain version or if you are stuggling with a bug/issue.
+This is useful if you depend on a certain version or if you are struggling with a bug/issue.

 **Extendable** - Although still limited to what functionality the wrappers expose (for threading reasons), it should be possible to compose and use the functionality in any way you need.